leaktk/jf/README.md

 * Cleaning up
 * Unittests
-* To be turned into a lib
-* Better security checks
+* Better security checks (potentially done but needs to be tested)
-* Better error handling
+* Return correct exit codes on an error

 ## Example Usage